 Fast forward a couple of years, I left the translation gig behind and went on to study food and gastronomy.
 I also opened a blog (this one) with the intention to share my culinary deliriums and experiments (I was cooking a lot more at that point).
 The problem was, I didn’t have the tools.
 I wanted to write in English, of course, but I lacked the rich and vivid vocabulary that would enable me to write in an engaging tone and without the stuck-up expressions of academia.
 Proper food writing was still a novelty then.

-I was already reading a few English blogs, but it took me some time to discover what was largely considered to be the ‘good stuff’ – the basics of English food writing: Elizabeth David, Jane Grigson, M.K.Fisher, Simon Hopkinson, Ruth Reichl and so on.
+I was already reading a few English blogs, but it took me some time to discover what was largely considered to be the ‘good stuff’ – the basics of English food writing: Elizabeth David, Jane Grigson, Simon Hopkinson, Ruth Reichl and so on.
 As soon as I did, however, I dug in and, to my surprise, I acknowledged in them much of what I loved about fiction – a compelling prose, engaging and vividly descriptive.
 I found stories, characters, enchanting lands.
 In some I discovered a new perspective on the food of my own country; in others, notions on fascinating foods and dishes I didn’t know about.
 In all of them, I admired the fact that they could be read very much like a novel.
-But perhaps most importantly, in them I found a reason to believe that good food and good words are best when hand in hand, and the motivation I needed, at one point, to keep at it – keep cooking, exploring, and writing.
+But perhaps most importantly, I found in them a reason to believe that good food and good words are best when hand in hand, and the motivation I needed, at one point, to keep at it – keep cooking, exploring, and writing.

 Those of you who have followed this blog for quite some time might have seen a bit of an evolution and many changes as I struggled to find my voice and to articulate it in a way that didn’t make people cringe.
 Thank you for bearing with me all this time.
 As for the content matter, after much searching, I believe I finally figured out what it is that I like to write about and cook the most (for now, at least).
 Funnily enough (and I think I gave you some clues here) it’s Venetian food.
 It’s the food that I know best, that I can cook without a recipe, and that spark the highest dose of memories and recollections about people, flavours, places; the sort of food for which I have a story to tell – my own, my family’s, and my homeland – and that I feel more compelled and comfortable sharing.